Telepact/telepact/README.md

-Clients who are uniquely vulnerable to hard server failures and who find it advantageous to receive the malformed data anyway and adapt on-the-fly are able to turn off this output validation by submitting their requests with the `{"_unsafe":true}` header.
+Clients who are uniquely vulnerable to hard server failures and who find it advantageous to receive the malformed data anyway and adapt on-the-fly are able to turn off this result validation by submitting their requests with the `{"_unsafe":true}` header.

 ### If all I want is compact binary serialization, why not just use gRPC?